-Amorim & Irmãos, S.A.

-Amorim & Irmãos, SGPS, S.A.

-Amorim Cork Composites, S.A.

-Amorim Cork Ventures, Lda.

-Corecochik - Corking Shoes Investments, Lda.

-Growancork - Estruturas Isoladas de Cortiça, Lda.

-Amorim Florestal, S.A.

-Amorim Industrial Solutions - Imobiliária, S.A.

-Amorim Isolamentos, S.A.

-Amorim Natural Cork, S.A.

-Amorim Revestimentos, S.A.

-Amorim Revestimentos, S. A.

-Zweigniederlassung Delmenhorst

-Other Companies

-Amorim - Investimentos e Participações, SGPS, S.A.

-API - Amorim Participações Internacionais, SGPS, S.A.

-Casa das Heras - Empreendimentos Turísticos, S.A.

-Imobis - Empreendimentos Imobiliários Amorim, S.A.

-Mosteiro de Grijó - Empreendimentos

-Turísticos e Imobiliários, S.A.

-OSI - Sistemas Informáticos e Electrotécnicos, Lda.

-Paisagem de Alqueva, S.A.

-Quinta Nova de Nossa Senhora do Carmo, S.A.

-SSA - Sociedade de Serviços Agrícolas, S.A.

-TB Vinhos, S.A.

-Vice-Chairman of the Board of Directors

-$\label{eq:member of the Board of Directors} \ensuremath{\mathsf{Member of the Board of Directors}}$

-$\label{eq:member of the Board of Directors} % \[\begin{array}{c} (x,y) & (x,y) \\ (x,y)$
+Company Position Held CORTICEIRA AMORIM Group Amorim Cork, S.A.
+Vice-Chairman of the Board of Directors Amorim Cork, S.G.P.S., S.A.
+Member of the Board of Directors Amorim Cork Composites, S.A.
+Member of the Board of Directors Corecochik - Corking Shoes Investments, Lda Director Amorim Florestal, S.A.
+Member of the Board of Directors Amorim Florestal II, S.A.
+Member of the Board of Directors Amorim Florestal III, S.A.
+Member of the Board of Directors Amorim Industrial Solutions - Imobiliária, S.A.
+Member of the Board of Directors Amorim Cork Insulation, S.A.
+Member of the Board of Directors Amorim Natural Cork, S.A.
+Member of the Board of Directors Amorim Cork Flooring, S.A.
+Member of the Board of Directors Cosaabe - Companhia Silvo-Agrícola da Beira, S.A.
+Member of the Board of Directors OTHER COMPANIES Ahorro Corporatión Financiera h, SL Advisor Amorim - Investimentos e Participações, S.G.P.S., S.A.
+Member of the Board of Directors Amaroka - Lda.
+Director Atitlan Real Estates Porto Imóveis, S.A.
+Member of the Board of Directors Atitlan Porto Investments, S.A.
+Member of the Board of Directors API - Amorim Participações Internacionais, S.G.P.S., S.A.
+Member of the Board of Directors Casa das Heras - Empreendimentos Turísticos, S.A.
+Member of the Board of Directors Imobis - Empreendimentos Imobiliários Amorim, S.A.
+Member of the Board of Directors Mosteiro de Grijó - Empreendimentos Turísticos e Imobiliários, S.A.
+Member of the Board of Directors OSI - Sistemas Informáticos e Electrotécnicos, Lda.
+Director Paisagem de Alqueva, S.A.
+Member of the Board of Directors Quinta Nova de Nossa Senhora do Carmo, S.A.
+Member of the Board of Directors TB Vinhos, S.A.
+Member of the Board of Directors